kchesterfield/Showroom/README.md

 Run the project from Visual Studio and then navigate to the swagger page.
 Swagger pages can be accessed via `/swagger`

 Once in Swagger, open one of the following APIs.
-Select `Try it out` which unlock the UI elements for editing.
+Select `Try it out` which will unlock the UI elements for editing.

 In the fields you may enter either a valid JSON string or a Base64 encoded string for testing.
 Selecting `Execute` will create the API call and the LISP code will be validated.